needsglasses/easigrow/README.md

 [here](http://needsglasses.github.io/easigrow), and separated into multiple parts:

-- The [user manual][user_manual]
+- Run 'easigrow --help'
-  Use this document if you want to use Easigrow as a command line tool without writing code.
+  if you want to use Easigrow as a command line tool without writing code.
-- To use Easigrow as a library inside your own code, we have a [developer documentation][devdoc], which contains documentation for all the library public functions.
+- Run 'Cargo doc' to use Easigrow as a library inside your own code and generate documentation for all the library public functions.

 ### Installation as a command line tool